xyproto/orbiton/README.md

 * After resizing the terminal, the scolling may stop working and everything may be displayed wrong.
 * Sometimes, pressing return rapidly twice in a row makes the cursor jump up.
+* The color scheme from "wordcount mode" will remain when toggling back to the regular mode.

 ## Hotkeys